ray-project/ray/doc/source/placement-group.rst

       .. code-block:: java

+        // Before you run this code, you need to make sure there are two "CPU" and two "extra_resource" are available.
         List<Map<String, Double>> bundles = new ArrayList<>();
         Map<String, Double> bundle1 = new HashMap<>();
         Map<String, Double> bundle2 = new HashMap<>();